Kiran Jassal

 Kiranmeet Kaur Jassal (ਕਿਰਨ ਜੱਸਲ; born 13 March 1996), commonly known as Kiran Jassal, is a Malaysian Indian model and beauty pageant titleholder who was crowned Miss Universe Malaysia 2016.
 She represented her country at Miss Universe 2016 in Manila, Philippines.

 Personal life

 Jassal is the youngest in a family of four.
 Her mother, lawyer Ranjit Kaur, was Mrs Malaysia World 2015 winner while her elder sister, Dr. Ranmeet Jassal was the titleholder of Miss Grand Malaysia 2016.
 She plans to eventually study dentistry.
-Jassal enclosed in July 2016 that she would not give up on dentistry, "regardless of anything".
+Jassal stated in July 2016 that she would not give up on dentistry, "regardless of anything".
 Jassal aspires to set up her own orthodontic practice in the future.
 She is of Punjabi descent and a Sikh.